Hot Posts

 The Story: "Engineers, before you can build, you must calculate.
 Your first task is to determine the optimal design for your Star-Sail Barge and prove its seaworthiness."

 The Activity: In the days leading up to the race, students work through two key mathematical concepts.
-First, they tackle the classic open-top box problem, using graphical analysis to find the corner cut size that maximizes volume (`V(x)=(L-2x)(W-2x)x`).
-Second, they complete the Density Worksheet to calculate the buoyancy of their proposed designs, ensuring their barge will actually float with two people in it!
+First, they tackle the classic open-top box problem, using graphical analysis to find the corner cut size that maximizes volume ($V(x)=(L-2x)(W-2x)x$).
+Second, they complete the Density Worksheet (found in the Master Vault) to calculate the buoyancy of their proposed designs, ensuring their barge will displace enough water to actually float with two human crew members in it!

 The Story: "The blueprints are approved.
 The calculations are verified.
 It is time to construct your vessels."

 The Activity: This is where the magic happens.
-Teams are given their materials—cardboard and duct tape—and they get to work building their life-size boats based on their mathematical designs.
-This phase is all about teamwork, problem-solving, and bringing their calculations to life.
+Teams are given their materials—massive sheets of cardboard and endless rolls of duct tape—and they get to work building their life-size boats based on their mathematically optimized designs.
+This phase is all about teamwork, problem-solving, and bringing abstract polynomials into tangible reality.

 The Story: "The fleet is assembled.
 The moment of truth has arrived.
 Engineers, welcome to the Proving Grounds!"